alm-tools/alm/docs/contributing/why.md

 * Works the same on the *server* as your local file system.
 Remote editing FTW!
 * Heck..you can check in the IDE as a `devDependency`!
 * Like cloud9 ... but on your server!
-* MultiMonitor: Just open a new tab!
+* MultiMonitor: Just open a new browser tab (we have this as command as well `Duplicate Window`)!
 * Dev setups are expensive.
 Its potentially a joy to work on your office machine from wherever.

 ## TypeScript ❤